raygon-renderer/raygon/blogs/month-1.md

 ### Textures

-Although basic textures are implemented, the next step is to implement MIP mapping and anisotropic trilinear filtering.
-Additionally, normal maps should ideally be compressed to use only two texture channels (as they are unit vectors, it's very easy to recalculate a missing component) to save space.
+Basic textures are implemented, and the next step is to implement MIP mapping and anisotropic trilinear filtering.
+Additionally, normal maps will ideally be compressed to use only two texture channels (as they are unit vectors, it's very easy to recalculate a missing component) to save space.

 Long-term goals with textures are to implement a megatexture-like streaming system for transparently loading and unloading parts of textures as they are used, which can drastically reduce core memory usage.

 ### Deformation with Motion Blur

-Vertex displacement and mesh deformation is planned, with support for ray-traced motion blur.
-Animated fluids, morphs and skeletal meshes should be made possible by this.
+Procedural vertex shaders with displacement and mesh deformation are planned, with support for stochastic ray-traced motion blur.
+Animated fluids, morphs and skeletal meshes will be made possible by this.

+## Long-Term Plans

+### WebAssembly

+With Rust's WASM support coming along nicely, it may eventually be possible to compile the entirety of Raygon for use in a web browser as an easy to use networked render node with near-native performance.

+Although, as it won't be perfectly native performance, especially if WASM SIMD support isn't added by then, a couple of such render nodes will be provided for free for all license tiers, and probably only available on a local network given the bandwidth requirements.

+### Heterogeneous Volumes

+Heterogeneous Volumes are a difficult problem in Rust, though not for any limitation in Rust itself.
+OpenVDB is the industry standard method for representing such volumes, but sadly OpenVDB is written in C++.
+It will take time to either bridge that gap efficiently or reimplement the necessary parts for rendering.

+### Denoiser Integration

+[Bayesian Collaborative Denoising](https://github.com/superboubek/bcd) will be implemented and used as the default denoiser for final beauty images.
+However, if you would prefer something like Intel's OIDN or Nvidia OptiX, Raygon will easily be able to export Deep Image render layers (depth, normal, albedo, etc.) for use in those.

 # Conclusion

-Raygon is the culmination of my years of self-taught knowledge and desires for the best renderer possible.
-While it's not there yet, I'm determined to see it through.
-With your support and donations, time is the only factor in what can be accomplished.
+Raygon still has a breadth of work before it can be fully usable.
+Your support will ensure appropriate resources and time can be devoted to ensuring its completion.
+There is nothing we can't do.

+Thank you for reading.

 [old_demo]: ./assets/test34.png "Old Demo"
 [test173]: ../assets/test173.png "Test 173"